luftfartsverket/reqstool-python-poetry-plugin/README.md

 This provides a generic plugin for Poetry that runs during the build process.

-What the plugin does is collect decorated code, formatting it and writing it to a yaml file saved to the `dist` folder, utilizing the `reqstool-decorators` package for the processing.
+The plugin collects decorated code, formatting it and writing it to a annotations.yml file saved to the `build/reqstool/` folder, utilizing the `reqstool-python-decorators` package for the processing.